facebook/stylex/apps/docs/blog/2023-12-05-introducing-stylex.md

 ### Scalable

 StyleX is designed to scale to extremely large codebases, like the ones we have at Meta.
-The babel plugin can handle processing styles in many thousands of components at compile-time by leveraging atomic builds and file-level caching.
+The Babel plugin can handle processing styles in many thousands of components at compile-time by leveraging atomic builds and file-level caching.
 And because StyleX is designed to encapsulate styles, it allows new components to be developed in isolation with the expectation that they will render